 For instance, you can call around to different insurance carriers to see if you can get a lower annual premium on car, life and homeowners insurance policies.

 There are also ways you can save money on grocery purchases.
 By menu planning, avoiding the purchase of processed foods and shopping the sales you can cut your grocery budget significantly.
 Transportation costs is another budget area that you can reduce.

 By combining trips you need to take with your car (i.e. stopping at the grocery store on the way home from work instead of making a separate trip), obeying speed limit laws, and keeping your car well maintained, you can save money on gas costs by using less.

 And if you put in a bit of time, you can even find ways to get free gas.

 How to Get Free Gas

-Swagbucks is a company that pays people for doing things they probably do anyway.
-With Swagbucks you earn points by watching videos, browsing the Internet, completing surveys, and shopping online.
+Did you know that you can earn gas cards by watching videos, browsing the Internet, completing surveys, and shopping online?

 2. Consider Advertising on Your Car